hudo/AudioKeepAlive/README.md

 # Audio Keep Alive

 Some Douk and Aiyima DACs have audioble click if music is not playing.
-This app will emit unaudible sound every few seconds to keep DAC "alive" and avoid those clicks that turns them off
+This app will emit inaudible sound every few seconds to keep DAC "alive" and avoid those clicks that turns them off

 ## Requirements